 As I mentioned before, inconvenience can be a major factor.
-In our day to day lives, what is convenient for us can be seen as worthwhile, while the inconvenient things become unpreferred.
+In our day to day lives, what is convenient for us can be seen as worthwhile, while inconvenient things are deprioritized or shunned.

-Examples: we get a microwave to conveniently heat food, we have a TV to conveniently entertain ourselves with, we get a car to conveniently go places in.
-There can be a cost to these things, but the cost is paid in order to acquire the resulting convenient benefit.
+Examples: microwaves, TVs, and cars – all things that are convenient and help get us things we want, faster.
+There can be a cost to these things, but the cost is paid in order to acquire the resulting benefit.

 When it comes to feelings, they can be purposefully disruptive.
 For example, a feeling of unfairness can lead us to confront something that we otherwise could’ve let slide.
 Feeling lost could lead us into a lengthy process of reexamination and reevaluation, where many activities we relied upon get questioned.

-These sorts of experiences get us to reconstruct our life to one that feels more right to us, or may prompt us to action that actually produces results we feel good about.
-It can bring us to break free of abuse, it can bring us to a deeper understanding of ourselves and the world around us, it can allow us to see through deception, and to feel good inside.
-There are many other benefits, but these are some.
+These sorts of experiences get us to reconstruct our life to one that feels more right to us, or they may prompt us to action that actually produces results we feel good about.
+With the movement and insight feelings bring, many things are possible: breaking free of abuse, seeing through deception, deepening our understanding of ourselves and the world around us, feeling good on the inside, and many, many more things.

 Moreover, connection to feelings can be an ongoing, multi-faceted thing.
 It’s not a matter of working through an issue once and being done with feelings, at least until the next major crisis.
-No – feelings, powerful or subtle, can come up at any time, and unless we incorporate into our regular lives time to listen for our feelings openly, we may not hear them, and the problems that these feelings point to, or the questions they might want to explore, might go unanswered for a long time, building up over time till indeed you do have a crisis on your hands, one that could’ve been foreseen and dealt with in pieces beforehand.
-Furthermore, just because we’re listening for one type of feeling and consider ourselves open to it, doesn’t mean we’re being open to all types of feelings.
-For instance, we can be open to sadness while closed to anger – yet we might consider ourselves “connected to our feelings” given the sadness, as an excuse to avoid dealing with the anger, which may be more difficult for us to handle.
+No – feelings, powerful or subtle, can come up at any time, and unless we incorporate time into our regular lives for opening ourselves to our feelings and listening deeply, we may not hear them, and the problems that these feelings point to, or the questions they might want to explore, might go unanswered for a long time.
+And neglected feelings can build up over time until you end up having a crisis on your hands, one that could’ve been foreseen and dealt with in pieces beforehand.

 Thus, you can see that, while from a certain perspective feelings can seem “inconvenient” – the changes required to integrate feelings into one’s personal life are still necessary in order to receive the myriad benefits that come from that connection.
 You need to be able to recognize the real danger of self-deception when it comes to feelings, too.
 It’s very easy to say “I’ve got that taken care of”, while not taking the time to really reflect and be open to every kind of feeling that may come up in you in the moment.
 Really, it takes being able to put aside impatience and a love of convenience, and instead commit to listening to the deeper things of life.